repl-cli/REPL/README.md

 ### Using REPL

-REPL is fairly simple to use, but you want more details check out the [docs](docs/)
+REPL is fairly simple to use, but if you want more details check out the [docs](docs/)

 **NOTICE: REPL uses `nano` by default.
 I highly suggest changing this to your favorite editor by editing the `repl_config` file before using REPL.**